swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'copy_value' sil-operand

-  %1 = copy_value %0 : $A
+  copy_value %0 : $A

-Copies a loadable value, producing a new value of the type.
+Copies a loadable value, retaining any references it holds.

-This is defined to be equivalent to storing the operand into a stack allocation, using ``copy_addr`` to copy from that into a different allocation, and then loading from the new allocation.

-For trivial types, this is equivalent to returning the operand.
-For reference types, this is equivalent to a ``strong_retain`` and returning the operand.
-For ``@unowned`` types, this is equivalent to an ``unowned_retain`` and returning the operand.
+For trivial types, this is a no-op.
+For reference types, this is equivalent to a ``strong_retain``.
+For ``@unowned`` types, this is equivalent to an ``unowned_retain``.
 In each of these cases, those are the preferred forms.

 For aggregate types, especially enums, it is typically both easier and more efficient to reason about aggregate copies than it is to